 Grovehill Future Neighbourhood Plan

 Grovehill Future was the first area in Dacorum to test out the new planning powers.
-We have formally adopted the Grovehill Neighbourhood Plan (PDF 1MB).
+We have formally adopted the Grovehill Future Neighbourhood Plan, which incorporated the Examiner's recommendations:

-For more information on this Neighbourhood Plan and to view supporting documents, please visit our Grovehill Neighbourhood Plan page.
+For more information on how this Neighbourhood Plan developed, please visit our Grovehill Neighbourhood Plan page (which shows the timeline/sequence of events).

-You can read more about the Neighbourhood Planning process on the Gov.uk website.
+You can read more about the Neighbourhood Planning process on the Government website.

 Hertfordshire County Council